-TechWomen Mentors are an integral part of the program.
-Professional and Cultural Mentors are women living and working in the San Francisco Bay Area who are passionate about women’s empowerment and committed to training and inspiring the next generation of women leaders in STEM.
-Professional Mentors are women in STEM working at leading companies in the Bay Area who collaborate closely with participants on mutually beneficial projects and provide daily guidance on the participants’ work.
+TechWomen mentors are an integral part of the program.
+Professional Mentors, Cultural Mentors and Impact Coaches are women living and working in the San Francisco Bay Area who are passionate about women’s empowerment and committed to training and inspiring the next generation of women leaders in STEM.
+Professional Mentors from leading Bay Area companies facilitate experiences that expose participants to their professional networks and support them to plan and implement a mentorship project based on learning goals.
 Cultural Mentors serve as ambassadors who help participants adjust to the local Bay Area culture and facilitate cultural enrichment activities to inspire participants to make the most of their time in the U.S. Impact Coaches help TechWomen participants leverage their newfound skills and networks to develop a plan of action to overcome a socioeconomic challenge in their communities.

 Yes!
 TechWomen mentors generously volunteer their time to the program.
 We are extremely grateful for the dedication and support of all of our mentors – past and present.

 The TechWomen program will occur over five weeks from September – October 2020.
 The program will include project-based mentorships, workshops, and targeted meetings in the San Francisco Bay Area, as well as special events and debrief activities in Washington, D.C.

 Prior to arriving in the United States, each Emerging Leader and Professional Mentor pair designs a project based on the Emerging Leader’s goals and the expertise of the mentor.
-Four days per week, over four weeks, the Emerging Leader and Mentor work together on the project at the mentor’s company.
+In 15 days over four weeks, the Emerging Leader and mentor work together on the project at the mentor’s company.
 Projects vary depending on each Emerging Leader’s areas of expertise and interest, as well as on the needs of the host company.
 Explore past projects.

 The host company should provide a work space for the Emerging Leader, including a desk, computer or laptop, and anything that the participant needs to be successful at completing the project.